 Our product candidate SGT-610 has received breakthrough therapy designation from the FDA, and we may also seek breakthrough therapy designation for other product candidates that we develop.
 A breakthrough therapy is defined as a drug that is intended, alone or in combination with one or more other drugs, to treat a serious or life-threatening disease or condition, and preliminary clinical evidence indicates that the drug may demonstrate substantial improvement over currently approved therapies on one or more clinically significant endpoints, such as substantial treatment effects observed early in clinical development.
 For product candidates that have been designated as breakthrough therapies, interaction and communication between the FDA and the sponsor can help to identify the most efficient path for clinical development.
-Product candidates designated as breakthrough therapies by the FDA may also be eligible for priority review.
-Like fast track designation, breakthrough therapy designation is within the discretion of the FDA.
+Product candidates designated as breakthrough therapy designation is within the discretion of the FDA.
 Accordingly, even if we believe a product candidate we develop meets the criteria for designation as a breakthrough therapy, the FDA may disagree and instead determine not to make such designation.
 In any event, the receipt of breakthrough therapy designation for a product candidate, such as the designation for SGT-610, may not result in a faster development process, review or approval compared to drugs considered for approval under conventional FDA procedures and does not assure ultimate approval by the FDA.
-In addition, even if a product candidate we develop qualifies as a breakthrough therapy, the FDA may later decide that the drug no longer meets the conditions for qualification and rescind the designation.
+In addition, even if a product candidate we develop qualifies as a breakthrough therapy designation.